korem-lab/pymgpipe/README.md

 https://korem-lab.github.io/pymgpipe/

 ### Installation
+**pympgipe** has been built and tested with python 3.10+.
+To install and use this package, you can run through the following steps-
+1. Create a new `conda` environment using `conda create --name <env> python=3.10`
+2. Activate this environment using `conda activate <env>`
+3. Install the required packages using `pip install -r requirements.txt`
-Run `pip install 'pymgpipe @ git+https://github.com/korem-lab/pymgpipe'`<br/><br/>
+4. Install **pympgipe** using `pip install 'pymgpipe @ git+https://github.com/korem-lab/pymgpipe`

 You should now just be able to `import pymgpipe`.
 If you get a **ModuleNotFoundError**, make sure you're using the same python environment you used with `pip`.
-I highly recommend using the `pyenv` package to manage python versions & environments.

 ### Additional Dependencies
 Need at least one of the following solvers (requirements.txt includes **gurobi**)-